mingzhLi/ctdar_measurement/readme.txt

-Evaluation Tool for the ICDAR 2019 Competition on Table Detection and Recognition
+Evaluation Tool for the ICDAR 2019 Competition on Table Detection and Recognition This tool relies on Numpy and Shapely package.

 Usage:
 The command line takes 4 parameters as input.